oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

-# Customizing Interactive Report as an End-user
+# Customize Interactive Report as an End-user

 ## Introduction